 In the Overview, performance on the elementary- and middle-level assessments in English language arts and mathematics and on the middle-level science test is reported in terms of mean scores and the percentage of students scoring at each of the four levels.
 These levels indicate performance on the standards from seriously deficient to advanced proficiency.
 Performance on the elementary-level science test is reported in terms of mean scores and the percentage of students making appropriate progress.
 Regents examination scores are reported in four score ranges.
 Scores of 65 to 100 are passing; scores of 55 to 64 earn credit toward a local diploma (with the approval of the local board of education).
-Though each elementary- and middle-level assessment is administered to students in a specific grade, secondary-level assessments are taken by students when they complete the coursework for the core curriculum.
+Though each elementary-level assessments are taken by students when they complete the coursework for the core curriculum.
 Therefore, the performance of students at the secondary level is measured for a student cohort rather than a group of students at a particular grade level.
 Students are grouped in cohorts according to the year in which they first entered grade 9.

-The assessment data in the Overview and Analysis are for all tested students in the district, including general-education students and students with disabilities.
-In the Overview, each district's performance is compared with that of all public schools statewide.
+The assessment data in the Overview and Analysis are for all tested students in the school, including general-education students and students with disabilities.
+In the Overview, each school's performance is compared with that of schools similar in grade level, district resources, and student needs as indicated by income and limited English proficiency (LEP) status.
+Each district's performance is compared with that of all public schools statewide.
 In the Analysis, performance is disaggregated by race/ethnicity, disability status, gender, LEP status, income level, and migrant status.

-Explanations of terms referred to or symbols used in this part of the district report card may be found in the glossary on the last page.
-Further information on the district report card may be found in the guide, Understanding Your School Report Card 2003, available at your district or on the Information and Reporting Services Web site at www.emsc.nysed.gov/irts.
+Explanations of terms referred to or symbols used in this part of the school report card may be found in the glossary on the last page.
+Further information on the school report card may be found in the guide, Understanding Your School Report Card 2003, available at your school or on the Information and Reporting Services Web site at www.emsc.nysed.gov/irts.

-Overview of District Performance in English Language Arts, Mathematics, and Science
+Overview of School Performance in English Language Arts, Mathematics, and Science

-District Profile
+School Profile